s3curitybug/similarity-uniform-fuzzy-hash/README.md

   <p align="center"><img src="readme-media/images-2.png" width=600/></p>

   Image1 and Image2 have a similarity score of 0.919, while their similarity score to Image3 is 0.
+So image matching is possible.

   * `InsideDoc`: Contains a PNG image and 4 DOCX documents.